 What will I get to do?

-The internship consists of three distinct elements: classroom sessions, hands-on research training and hands-on training in informal science education.
+The internship consists of three distinct elements: classroom sessions, hands-on training in research, and hands-on training in informal science education.

 What are the language sciences?

-Language science is a broad term we use to refer to fields that use scientific methods to investigate different aspect of speech and language.
-The researchers in our lab come primarily from the fields of linguistics, psychology, education, speech language pathology and audiology.
+Language science is a broad term we use to refer to fields that use scientific methods to investigate different aspects of speech and language.
+The researchers in our lab come primarily from the fields of linguistics, psychology, education, speech language pathology, and audiology.
 There are many different questions one can ask about language using scientific methods, including:

 – Are objects referred to by plural and singular nouns represented differently in the mind when reading?